Word Choice and Power

 I want to make an important distinction here between teaching students to think and teaching them what to think.
 The latter—using our platform as educators to teach students what to think, such as teaching them that one political party or candidate is superior to others—is problematic.
 By contrast, creating lessons that help students reflect, analyze, and read closely and critically is our job.
 At their core, these activities focus on inviting students to see, notice, analyze, reflect, and discuss.
 They are designed to help students think and make their own meaning, so they can continue to do so beyond school, as the writers, readers, thinkers, and voters who will shape the future of this world.

-Recent Sources on the Racial Injustice in Police Response
+Recent Sources on the Racial Inequities in Police Response

 What happened at the Capitol Shows White Privilege in plain view by Chidozie Obasi